 - Rubber gloves

-First, you’ll need the right tools for the job, mop, and bucket a soft bristle broom or stiff bristle decking brush or a sponge or rectangular bucket and rubber gloves.
+First, you’ll need the right tools for the job, mop, bucket, a soft bristle broom or stiff bristle decking brush or a sponge or rectangular bucket, and rubber gloves.

 Tape off any area that not to be treated

 First, tape off any areas not to be treated.
 Use plastic and masking tape.
 It will protect the other surfaces near where you’re working.

 Step two, clean the area to be treated, ensuring it’s free from dirt and grease.
 It should be done with a regular floor detergent.
 Once the floor has been thoroughly cleaned and rinsed with clean water, pour the anti-slip formula into a bucket.
 Never pour anti-slip directly onto the surface to be treated.

 Step three.
 You must test anti-slip on a small inconspicuous area to determine the number of treatments required.
 Here we choose a small group of tiles in the corner.
 Ensure you always apply anti-slip to a wet surface.

 Use a mop again with clean water if the surface has dried.
 The application of anti-slip is applied in a north-south east-west motion to get 100% coverage of the test area.

 Use your fingers to test the area to determine the number of applications you need for desired results after deciding what number of applications are required.
 Thoroughly rinse and dry the test area before proceeding to the remainder of the application to ensure you’re happy with the result and the finish of the tiles.